-Patrick has bled-out tattoos, green ink on his forearms where the track marks could be, and these are military souvenirs when there aren’t otherwise medals.
+Patrick has bled-out tattoos, green ink on his forearms where the track marks could be, and these are military souvenirs where there aren’t otherwise medals.
 The pool at the end of the patio is likewise green and nondescript.
 Moths fly in the low light, to be fished out tomorrow from the shallow end.

 “Central America?
 Iraq?”

 “No.” Patrick points, Jack in the Patrick, “No—DC!
 The whole fucking time!”
 This is somehow a joke.